 In daily life, we will encounter various type of conductive surface.
 It may a plate with different surface area on both side or application on pipes.
 Or, we will encounter insulation in series and parallel arrangement.
-The calculation basis is still the same.
-However, the equation shall be transformed to suit the application.
+The conduction calculation basis is still the same.
+However, we need to transform to suit the application.

 As illustrated above, conduction occurs in solid material with changing surface area.
 In this case, we may calculate the area as an arithmetic average or logarithmic average.
 The logarithmic average is calculated as follows: